Heat Cycling and Break-in

-On all 4 stroke engines, it is imperative that you cycle the engines through full warm up and then for about 15 minutes (half throttle).
+On all 4 stroke engines, it is imperative that you cycle the engines through full warm up (about 10 minutes).
 Let the engine cool down and repeat the same procedure 2 more times and check oil levels.
 During this process cycle the throttle and rev it up occasionally and back to idle.
-Once complete, a load consisting of you driving the watercraft at varying throttle speeds in longer durations and positions helps seat rings and wear in the cylinder and sleeve for a long life.
-I would not run wide open immediately to allow the rings to seat properly.
-Working the throttle up to 3/4 is fine when initially breaking in the engine.
 Honda engines do not technically need break-in, but it is always good to run the engine and make any throttle adjustments before you hit the water.

 Once you have a few hours on the engine, I normally fully drain all 4 strokes and refill them with new oil.
+4 oz. of oil is required.
+Do not overfill.
 Fresh oil is the key to engine longevity.
-Never run the engines on the low mark on the dipstick.
 Engine damage and seizing will occur.
 Protect the investment.
-Always check oil levels before and after every trip to maximize life on all size powerheads.
+Always check oil levels before and after every trip to maximize life on all size power-heads.
 Don't void warranties by being careless.
 No low oil shut-off switches are found on these small 4 strokes with the exception of the Honda GXV50 engine.
 The larger 5 hp and up vertical engines commonly have this feature and a much larger oil sump.
-The safe zone for all Honda and non-branded small 4 strokes is to check your oil everytrip, and top off after a day of hard run time.
+The safe zone for all Honda and non-branded small 4 strokes is to check your oil every trip, and top off after a day of hard run time.

 |30 Weight Crankcase Oil||4.0 Oz.|

 |*90 Weight Gear Box Oil||*Fill until it seeps from filler opening and use RTV sealant on bolt threads|

 |***WD-40 / Marine CRC||***All external surfaces exposed to water|